kircherlab/cfDNA-UniFlow/README.md

 info: string
 ```

 If FASTQ files are used, either single-end or paired-end sequencing can be specified, depending on how many FASTQ files are provided.
 If BAM files are used, the FASTQ columns should be filled with "-" and vice versa.
+Examples for either BAM or FASTQ based sample configuration can be found in the `config/test-samples.tsv` file, or `config/test-samples_fastq.tsv` file, respectively.

 #### Step 2: Configure regions